-- 19. An expert's report must, either in the body of the report or in an annexure, include the following: - (a) an acknowledgement that the expert has read the experts' code of conduct and agrees to be bound by it; - (b) the expert's name, address and qualifications as an expert on the issue the subject of the report; - (c) the facts, and assumptions of fact, on which the opinions in the report are based (a letter of instructions may be annexed); - (d) the expert's reasons for each opinion expressed; - (e) if applicable, that a particular issue falls outside the expert's field of expertise; - (f) any literature or other materials used in support of the opinions; - (g) any examinations, tests or other investigations on which the expert has relied, including details of the qualifications of the person who carried them out; - (h) in the case of a report that is lengthy or complex, a brief summary of the report (to be located at the beginning of the report). - 20.
-If an expert witness who prepares an expert's report believes that it may be incomplete or inaccurate without some qualification, the qualification must be stated in the report. - 21.
+- 19. An expert's report must, either in the body of the report or in an annexure, include the following: - (a) an acknowledgement that the expert has read the experts' code of conduct and agrees to be bound by it; - (b) the expert's name, address and qualifications as an expert on the issue the subject of the report; - (c) reference to any private or business relationship between the expert and the party for whom the report is prepared, and an actual or perceived conflict of interest that may impact on his or her role of which the expert is aware; - (d) the letter of instruction or details of the questions or issues the expert has been asked to address in the report, as well as documents or other materials the expert has been asked to consider; - (e) the material facts, and assumptions of fact, on which the opinions in the report are based (a letter of instructions may be annexed); - (f) the expert's reasons for each opinion expressed; - (g) if applicable, an acknowledgement that a particular issue falls outside the expert's field of expertise; - (h) any literature or other materials used in support of the opinions; - (i) any examinations, tests or other investigations on which the expert has relied, including details of the qualifications of the person who carried them out; - (j) the extent to which any opinion which the expert has expressed involves the acceptance of another person's opinion, the identification of that other person and the opinion expressed by that other person; - (k) a declaration that the expert has made all the inquiries which the expert believes are desirable and appropriate (save for any matters identified explicitly in the report), and that no matters of significance which the expert regards as relevant have, to the knowledge of the expert, been withheld from the Tribunal; - in the case of a report that is lengthy or complex, a brief summary of the report (to be located at the beginning of the report).

+- 20. If an expert witness who prepares an expert's report believes that it may be incomplete or inaccurate without some qualification, the qualification must be stated in the report. - 21.
 If an expert witness considers that his or her opinion is not a concluded opinion because of insufficient research or insufficient data or for any other reason, this must be stated when the opinion is expressed. - 22.
-If an expert witness changes his or her opinion on a material matter after providing a report, the expert witness must immediately provide a supplementary report to that effect containing any relevant information referred to in paragraph 19.
+If an expert witness changes his or her opinion on a material matter after providing a report, the expert witness must immediately provide a supplementary report to that effect containing the information referred to in subparagraphs (c) to (f) and (h) to (l) of paragraph 19, and, if applicable, subparagraph (g) of paragraph 19. - 23.
+In any subsequent report (whether prepared in accordance with paragraph 22 or not), the expert may refer to material contained in the earlier report without repeating it. - 24.
+Where the expert report relates to the completion or rectification of residential building work under the Home Building Act 1989 (NSW) or the duty of the owners corporation to maintain and repair property under the Strata Schemes Management Act 2015 (NSW), as appropriate the report of an expert witness must also include the following matters: - (a) if rectification, demolition, repair or other alteration of property is recommended, the reasons for such recommendation, the scope of the recommended works, and the likely costs involved (including, where relevant, how those costs have been calculated); - (b) whether any alternative remedy or remedies are a reasonable alternative.